Some products can have confusing names, but that doesn’t apply to the cufflink. It does what its moniker suggests.

 Most events that men attend which require cufflinks are considered black-tie affairs.
 Although you can experiment with colours, the traditional options are onyx, gold, silver, or mother-of-pearl.

 If you attend a white-tie event, you should only use light-coloured cufflinks.
-The best choices would be silver or pearl.
+The best cufflinks choices would be silver or pearl.

 Everyday cufflinks don’t need to break your budget.